Lagrangian skeleta of very affine complete intersections

 For a cone $\sigma$, we shall denote the part of $\Sigma^\ba$ identified with the face $F_\sigma \subset \partial P$ under this homeomorphism as $\Sigma^\ba_\sigma$.
 More explicitly, we can describe $\Sigma^\ba_\sigma$ as the set of points in the boundary $\partial \Sigma^\ba$ that contain the term $\sum_{\rho \in \sigma}v_\rho$ in their Minkowski sum representation from Definition \ref{definition:bar_subdiv}.

 \begin{remark} In the paper \cite{GS22}, the authors exclusively consider potentials of the form $\varphi(x)=\lVert x \rVert ^2$ coming from an inner product.
 However, this is only possible under an extra assumption that the polytope $P$ is \emph{perfectly centred} (see their Definitions 6.2.1 and 6.22).
-However, there are polytopes that are known to not be perfectly centred, for example, \cite{non-pc-polytopes}\footnote{We thank Andrew Hanlon for suggesting this reference.} provides an example of a $4$-dimensional polytope that is not even combinatorially isomorphic to a perfectly centred polytope, so can not arise from a perfectly centred fan.
-Among other things, we prove that if we start from a perfectly centred polytope, then the quadratic potential satisfies all the conditions that we impose.
-Similarly, one can observe that a lot of the arguments we give in Section \ref{section:combi} simplify in the perfectly centred case (which already encompasses a wide variety of interesting examples, such as complete intersections in products of weighted projective spaces).
-Therefore, the point of this section is essentially to make our results independent of assumptions on perfectly centredness. \end{remark}
+However, there are polytopes that are known to not be perfectly centred, for example, \cite{non-pc-polytopes} provides an example of a $4$-dimensional polytope that is not even combinatorially isomorphic to a perfectly centred polytope, so can not arise from a perfectly centred fan\footnote{We thank Andrew Hanlon for pointing out this reference.}.
+Among other things, we sketch a proof of the fact that if we start from a perfectly centred polytope, then the quadratic potential satisfies all the conditions that we impose.
+Similarly, one can observe that a lot of the arguments we give in Section \ref{section:combinatorics} simplify in the perfectly centred case (which already encompasses a wide variety of interesting examples, such as complete intersections in products of weighted projective spaces).
+Therefore, one of the main goals of this section is essentially to make our results independent of assumptions on perfectly centredness. \end{remark}